hemantkumarlearning/Document_Research-Chatbot/README.md

 - Upload PDF, DOCX, and Image files.

- -Extract text, page, and paragraph-level metadata.
+- Extract text, page, and paragraph-level metadata.

 - Store data in PostgreSQL using SQLAlchemy.